Reserve Bank of India Act, 1934

-Reserve Bank of India Act, 1934 is the legislative act under which the Reserve Bank of India was formed.
+Reserve Bank of India Act, 1934 is the legislative act under which the Reserve Bank of India (RBI) was formed.
 This act along with the Companies Act, which was amended in 1936, were meant to provide a framework for the supervision of banking firms in India.

 Summary

 The Act contains the definition of the so-called scheduled banks, as they are mentioned in the 2nd Schedule of the Act.
 These are banks which were to have paid up capital and reserves above 5 lakh.